 The Good Trade editors endorse products we’ve personally researched, tested, and genuinely love.
 Learn more about our methodology and business model here.

-I have combination, acne-prone skin and, thanks to retinoids, a dry complexion except for my oily t-zone.
+I have combination, acne-prone skin and, thanks to retinoids, a dry complexion except for my oily T-zone.
 I look for foundations that provide a natural-looking coverage, and, most importantly, don’t get cakey.
-(I shudder to remember the mid-2000s’ dry, matte foundation looks I grew up on.)
-And it’s always a plus when a formulation has beneficial ingredients like niacinamide or squalane—and many of the below clean formulas do.
+(I shudder to remember the mid-2000s dry, matte foundation looks I grew up on.
+And not a single decent moisturizer in sight.)
+It’s always a plus when a formulation has beneficial ingredients like niacinamide or squalane — and many of the below clean formulations do.

 The following brands create makeup that puts your skin first, the way it should have always been.
 They emphasize ingredients you’ll find in your favorite skincare products for skin that looks better when you take off your makeup, not worse.
-Every ingredient used is natural and organic to reduce the risk of irritation, making these products ideal for anyone with sensitive skin or whose skin is prone to conditions like acne, rosacea, or eczema.
-Every brand prioritizes sustainability, with measures like minimal packaging, recycled plastic, and ethical sourcing.
+Natural and organic ingredients, along with safe synthetics, reduce the risk of irritation and make these foundations ideal for anyone with sensitive skin or whose skin is prone to inflammation-based conditions like acne, rosacea, or eczema.
+And every brand prioritizes sustainability, with measures like minimal packaging, recycled plastic, and ethical sourcing.

 1. ILIA